Paris Coronavirus Updates

 - Starting May 11th, wearing a mask is compulsory for everyone above the age of 11 years of age on all public transport

-- Capacity of riders in one bus/train/metro will be reduced until the approximately beginning of June
+- Capacity of riders in one bus/train/metro has been reduced.

 - All passengers must follow strict rules of social distancing